 Problems We Found With Orlando Drinking Water

-For our assessment of Orlando tap water, we aggregated water quality test data from the Orlando Utilities Commission, the water provider for Orlando, and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
+For our assessment of Orlando tap and drinking water quality, we aggregated water quality test data from the Orlando Utilities Commission, the water provider for Orlando, and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
 We cross reference these data with toxicity studies in the scientific and medical literature, and look at upcoming regulatory changes.
-The water filters that we sell in Orlando are optimized with these issues in mind.
+The water filters that we sell in Orlando are optimized with these tap and drinking water quality issues in mind.

 Source Of Orlando Drinking Water